Click one of the links in the table of contents below or scroll down to find out more about Tisarana Monastery.

-First-time guests are limited to a one week stay.
+First-time visitors are limited to a one-week stay.
 Although, exceptions are sometimes made for those coming from far away.
 To come and stay, please read the daily schedule and the ‘Staying as a Guest’ section on the Visiting page.
 Then, go to the Guest Booking Form page and fill out a form.
 In the ‘other comments’ section of the booking form, you can write that you are interested in monastic training.

 Lay Community Involvement

 Although Tisarana Monastery does not offer residential meditation retreats, people are welcome to visit and join the community for morning and evening meditations, meal times, days of mindfulness and Uposatha days.
 There are also opportunities for guests to stay at the monastery overnight for short stays and share the lifestyle of the monastic community.
 If you are interested, please go to the ‘Visiting’ page on the website.